Mark Kelly: Climate and environment

+Israel

+Kelly has voiced strong support for Israel, saying on the Senate floor: "I cannot and will never abandon Israel.
+Israel is one of our closest partners.
+They have a right to defend themselves, and I will always support Israel's right to exist as a successful and prosperous nation."
+But since the 2026 Iran War and Gaza war, Kelly has voted against some weapons transfers to Israel, saying: "we can all look at what is happening in the region right now and understand that this is not business as usual—and it is not making us safer.
+The United States and Israel are fighting a war against Iran without a clear strategy or goal.
+I've been clear I oppose this war in Iran and the reckless decisions being made by Prime Minister Netanyahu and President Trump."
+Kelly also said: "We are in a moment where we have to ask ourselves: does this bring us closer to peace and security?
+So, today I've decided to vote yes on these resolutions to stop these transfers."

 Guns

 Kelly became an outspoken advocate for gun control after the attempted assassination of his wife, former U.S. Representative Gabby Giffords, in the 2011 Tucson mass shooting.

 Kelly voted for the Bipartisan Safer Communities Act in response to the Robb Elementary School shooting in Uvalde, Texas.

-Health care
+Healthcare

-Kelly supports building on the Affordable Care Act (Obamacare) to include a public health insurance option.
+Kelly supports building on the Affordable Care Act (also known as Obamacare) to include a public health insurance option.
 He opposes Medicare for All.

 Immigration

 Kelly has expressed support for the Deferred Action for Childhood Arrivals program, saying, "Dreamers are as American as anyone."
 In July 2024, he blamed former President Donald Trump for sinking a bipartisan border bill.

 In 2025, Kelly was one of 12 Senate Democrats who joined all Republicans to vote for the Laken Riley Act.

 Donald Trump

 In February 2021, Kelly voted to convict Donald Trump for incitement of insurrection in his second impeachment trial, and has been outspoken in his disdain for him.